 It’s a common misconception that bed bugs are attracted to dirty, unkempt homes.
 In reality, these pests can be found in both clean and dirty places.
-Rather than crawling in on their own, more often than not bed bugs get in by hitch-hiking in bags, clothing, and luggage from one location to another.
+Rather than crawling in on their own, bed bugs typically get into people’s homes by hitchhiking in bags, clothing, and luggage.

 Bed bugs travel both short and long distances to live near their sole source of food, blood.
 They may inadvertently enter your home, regardless of how clean and well-maintained it is.
 They do this in one of two ways:

 - Passive Dispersal – This is when bed bugs are transported long distances from one infested location (such as a home, hotel, school, or store) to a new location after climbing onto clothing, bags, furniture, and other items.

 - Active Dispersal – This often occurs between neighboring apartments.
 Bed bugs can enter your space from an infested adjacent unit through outlets, vents, and gaps in the wall.